Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Derivation of the collective decay rate and -factor [Eq. (3) in the main text]

 Similarly, the CDOS associated to the MD-BIC is proportional to $\Gamma_{12} \propto \Im[E^{\text{MD}}_y(\r)/p]$ (the metasurface is exited by an electric dipole along the $y$ axis), and with a similar procedure as for the ED-BIC, we get

 where the coefficients $\gamma_j$, when particularized for the MD-BIC of silicon Mie-spheres, are the ones from Eq.~(\ref{eq:cos_exp_MDBIC}).

-\subsubsection{$\beta$-factor}
+Eqs.~(\ref{eq:gamma12_EDBIC}) and (\ref{eq:gamma12_MDBIC}) are defined up to a pre-factor (undetermined), that we will call "$C$" in the following.

+\subsection{$\beta$-factor}

 The most important figure-of-merit in this paper is the $\beta$-factor.
-Similar to photonic crystal waveguides \cite{lecamp2007very,manga2007single,arcari2014near}, we define here the single-emitter $\beta$-factor associated to the BIC mode, which gives the probability of the photon to be emitted into the BIC mode, as:
+Similar to photonic crystal waveguides \cite{lecamp2007very,manga2007single,arcari2014near}, we define here the single-emitter $\beta$-factor associated to the BIC mode, which gives the probability of the photon to be emitted into the BIC mode.
+The BIC $\beta$-factor is in fact given by Eqs.~(\ref{eq:gamma12_EDBIC}) and (\ref{eq:gamma12_MDBIC}) in the limit when $x= 0$ and $y= 0$ for the ED- and MD-BIC, respectively (since the CDOS corresponds to the LDOS for $0$ separations), and normalized by $\Gamma$, the total single-emitter decay rate:

-where $\Gamma$ is the total single-emitter decay rate, and $\Gamma_\text{BIC}$ is the decay rate into the BIC mode.

-$\Gamma_\text{BIC}$ is in fact given by Eqs.~(\ref{eq:gamma12_EDBIC}) and (\ref{eq:gamma12_MDBIC}) when $x= 0$ and $y= 0$ for the ED- and MD-BIC, respectively, since the CDOS corresponds to the LDOS for $0$ separations.
-Hence, for the ED-BIC (and similarly for the MD-BIC), $\Gamma_\text{BIC}= \Gamma_{12}(x= 0)$, which according to Eq.~(\ref{eq:gamma12_EDBIC}) gives:

-with $C$ a pre-factor (undetermined).
-Then, we express $C$ in terms of the $\beta$-factor using Eq.~(\ref{eq:gammaBIC_expression}) in Eq.~(\ref{eq:beta-factor}) as:

-Hence, Eq.~(3) in the main text is obtained from Eqs.~(\ref{eq:gamma12_EDBIC}) and (\ref{eq:gamma12_MDBIC}) and by replacing the pre-factor $C$ by the above expression in terms of the $\beta$-factor and the total single-emitter decay rate (where the denominator of $C$ is used to renormalized the coefficients of the cosine expansion).